wilfredbayudan/wanderlist-server/README.md

 * **GET** `/bucketlists/:id`

 Finds and retrieves information for the specified bucketlist using it's `id`.
+Returns the bucketlist as an object.

 *Example response:*